ethereum-optimism/design-docs/security/fma-holocene.md

 Below is what needs to be done before launch to reduce the chances of the above failure modes occurring, and to ensure they can be detected and recovered from:

-- [ ] Resolve all comments on this document and incorporate them into the document itself (Assignee: document author)
+- [x] (BLOCKING): Resolve all comments on this document and incorporate them into the document itself (Assignee: document author)
+- [ ] (BLOCKING): Action tests will be added which are run on op-node and Kona https://github.com/ethereum-optimism/optimism/issues/12449
+- [ ] (BLOCKING): The changes will be deployed to a devnet with both geth and reth running